 WILD YOGA WILD ART WILD HAWAII

-Retreats on the Big Island of Hawaii with Dennis Eagan & Andie Thrams
+Retreat on the Big Island of Hawaii with Dennis Eagan & Andie Thrams

 Immerse yourself in the nurturing practices of yoga, art making, island adventuring, and healthy eating during a blissful week in Hawaii!
 Quieter pursuits of watercolor painting, meditation, pranayama, and restorative yoga will balance more vigorous activities of vinyasa yoga, hiking, swimming, and snorkeling.
-Each retreat is limited to 12 participants, and all levels of yoga and art experience are invited.
+Each retreat is limited to 12 participants, and all levels of yoga and art experience are invited!

 SPRING ART RETREAT: Wild Botanicals

 Spring flora in the foothills of the Sierra Nevada will inspire a series of design, drawing, and painting projects using watercolor and gouache.
 On gentle forays outdoors, we’ll collect ideas and subjects, and experiment with step-by-step painting techniques.
 Processes will include user-friendly approaches for color mixing, creating repeating surface patterns, capturing gesture, form, detail, light and shadow, and painting in layers.
 You’ll also create a decorated folio to hold your work for future reference and inspiration.

 WATERCOLOR INTENSIVE: Materials, Methods & Magic

 San Francisco State University Sierra Nevada Field Campus, Sattley, California

 Painting with watercolors in wild places generates powerful alchemies for revealing nature’s beauty and complexity.
 This course will provide clear in-depth instruction on the technologies and magical properties of watercolors and gouache, and how to use this knowledge to paint outdoors with more ease and confidence.
 Sequential studies, focused on summer flora, will demystify the watercolor process and provide future resource and inspiration.